action #126068

 I would agree with you, if was autoyast stable.
 Keep in mind that we are supposed to test kernel and not play games with installation, so please don't mention technical debt, it's not fair.
 This is why we usually reuse images produced by other jobs.

-Updated by JERiveraMoya 11 months ago
+Updated by JERiveraMoya over 1 year ago

 pcervinka wrote: